Fulfilled by: Liquidation.com

 Here are answers to some of the most commonly asked questions about selling surplus assets on Liquidation.com.
 For more detailed information about our seller services, please visit our corporate site at www.liquidityservicesinc.com or contact our Sales Department at 800-310-4604 x5500.

-We sell bulk inventory merchandise including returns, closeouts, refurbished merchandise, retail-ready merchandise, etc. Our product categories include electronics, clothing & accessories, jewelry, hardware, computers, industrial equipment, vehicles, and more.
+We sell bulk surplus merchandise including returns, closeouts, refurbished merchandise, retail-ready merchandise, etc. Our product categories include electronics, clothing & accessories, jewelry, hardware, computers, housewares, and more.

 Do you generate more than $1,000,000 in surplus inventory on a yearly basis?
 Are you a public sector agency, a large corporation, or a financial institution?
 Learn more about our customized asset recovery solutions by visiting our corporate website www.liquidityservicesinc.com or send an email to firstname.lastname@example.org.

 Registering as a seller on Liquidation.com is free and easy.
-Simply click here to complete the new member registration application.
+Simply click here and answer a few questions about your company.
 Depending on the information you submit, you will receive a response confirming your membership within 24 to 72 business hours.

 Buyers and Sellers must register with us because we need to collect information for legitimacy verification.
-Note: Government Liquidation or Liquibiz.com users who have not registered with Liquidation.com must register on Liquidation.com to buy or sell on our site.
+All new sellers are required to have a registered account and sign an Asset Sales Agreement (ASA).

 You cannot change your user ID.
-If you must change your user ID, you will have to re-register with a new user ID.
+If you must change your user ID for your seller account, please contact your assigned Sales Executive.

 Click here if you have forgotten your user ID and/or password.
 You may also call the Customer Service department at (800) 498-1909 to retrieve your user ID or password.